The 2 words that will elevate your business storytelling

 How to create a story from the facts

-Or consider Elon Musk introducing Tesla’s electric semi truck.
+For another example, consider Elon Musk introducing Tesla’s electric semi truck.

 He runs through all the facts: 0-60 speed, how it handles a 5 percent grade, its drag coefficient, and its mileage range on each charge.